alexhunsley/nsconf-video-file-renamer/README.md

 Also see comments in the .py file.

+Btw, the .m4v files *do* have some metadata set, such as Artist and Title, but no track number.

 If you're from NSConf and you want to use my renamed file scheme on your site, please feel free (and give me a name credit if you do).

 Usage